 - Attaching a provided console (e.g.

 Different clients have different implementations of the RPC endpoints.
 But there is a standard JSON-RPC which you can use with every client.
 For an overview read the JSON-RPC docs.
 Applications that need information from the Ethereum network can use this RPC.
-For example, popular wallet MetaMask lets you run a local blockchain instance and connect to it.
+For example, popular wallet MetaMask lets you connect to your own RPC endpoint which has strong privacy and security benefits.

 The consensus clients all expose a Beacon API that can be used to check the status of the consensus client or download blocks and consensus data by sending requests using tools such as Curl.
 More information on this can be found in the documentation for each consensus client.

 The default port for the execution client JSON-RPC is

 8545 but you can modify the ports of local endpoints in the configuration.
 By default, the RPC interface is only reachable on the localhost of your computer.
 To make it remotely accessible, you might want to expose it to the public by changing the address to